 Just like it’s the case with Google Calendar, only very small businesses with up to 5 employees can use Google Sheets for scheduling purposes.
 The more shifts you have to create and employees to organize, the worse the performance of this tool will be.

-It lacks notifications, auto scheduling, time tracking, attendance tracking, expense control, and data-driven intelligence.
-Pretty much all that Google Sheets can serve as is a digital version of pen and paper.
+It lacks notifications, auto-scheduling, time tracking, attendance tracking, expense control, and data-driven intelligence.
+Instead, pretty much all that Google Sheets can serve as is a digital version of pen and paper.

 When I Work - Employee Scheduling Software with Time Tracking